 1. Be sure you're not sending your demos to places that state they aren't accepting unsolicited submissions!
 You'll be wasting your time and possibly putting yourself at risk of legal problems.

 2. Don't send demos to places like radio stations!
-Also don't upload them to your distributor for places like Spotify and iTunes!
+Also, don't upload them to your distributor for sites like Spotify and iTunes!

 3. Be sure you are sending your story along with your demo.
 Make your overall presentation as full as it can be.
 Send great pics as well!

-4. Your demo song or label doesn't need to be too long.
-The song can be around 2 minutes and the CD can be around 4 songs at most.
+4. Your demo song or album doesn't need to be too long.
+The song can be around 2 minutes, and the CD can be approximately four songs at most.

 5. Be persistent but respectful.
 Following up after sending your demo is important, but don't be pushy or rude.
 A simple follow-up email or phone call can remind the recipient of your submission and show them that you are serious about your music.

 6. Get feedback from trusted sources before sending out your demo.
 This can include friends, family, and fellow musicians.
 Their constructive criticism can help you improve your demo and increase the chances of it being well-received by industry professionals.